FAQ – Frequently Asked Questions

 A chronic imbalance in the micro injury and repair mechanisms of the spinal joints is the basis of spine degenerative disease.
 Other terms used are conditions like spondylosis and arthritis.
 Bone marrow has been found to have a high concentration of MSCs that can be easily harvested and delivered to the areas of degeneration to potentially stimulate local cells to repair the arthritic damage.
 MSCs secrete thousands of molecules that modulate the immune response of the local environment and stimulate your body’s natural repair mechanisms.

 Yes.
-Platelet rich plasma, umbilical cord derived MSCs, and exosomes are options to be added to your stem cell treatment.
+Platelet rich plasma, umbilical cord derived MSCs, and exosomes are options to be added to your biological/cell treatments.
 We will discuss a personalized plan for your procedure based on what conditions are being treated and your personal preferences.

 This has not yet been shown definitively in scientific studies; however, there are promising studies underway that may prove this to be true over many years.
 Clinical improvement when it occurs is expected to happen well ahead of imaging improvement.

 Many scientific studies have shown that imaging findings do not always correlate with clinical symptoms.
 Dr. Madera sees this mismatch daily in her practice.
 She is more interested in your functional outcome than your imaging.
-That said, when there is severe nerve or spinal cord compression on imaging, she will include in our consultation discussion of performing decompression surgery in conjunction with stem cell treatment.
+That said, when there is severe nerve or spinal cord compression on imaging, she will include in our consultation discussion of performing decompression surgery in conjunction with biological/cell treatments treatment.

 In your consultation we will discuss the options in detail based on the severity of your symptoms and your overall treatment goals.
-Conventional surgery is tried and true for some conditions, and stem cells can optimize recovery.
-Stem cells can also potentially spare patients a fusion in some circumstances when added to decompression surgery, including minimally invasive endoscopic decompression.
+Conventional surgery is tried and true for some conditions, and biological/cell treatments can optimize recovery.
+Biological/cell treatments can also potentially spare patients a fusion in some circumstances when added to decompression surgery, including minimally invasive endoscopic decompression.

 Not at this time; however, these procedures fall under the physician’s practice of medicine, wherein the physician and patient are free to decide on the course of treatment.
 AIS meets FDA “minimal manipulation” regulations by providing a same-day procedure done entirely in a procedure room or operating room at a hospital with the patient’s own cells which are then immediately injected locally into the spine of that patient.